fitnr/censusgeocode/README.md

 Python 2 and 3 wrapper for the US Census [Geocoder API](http://geocoding.geo.census.gov/geocoder/).
 It comes packaged with a simple command line tool for geocoding an address to a longitude and latitude.

+Census Geocode is very lightweight - it has no prerequisites in Python 3, and relies only on [requests](http://docs.python-requests.org/en/latest/) in Python 2.

 Basic example:

 ```python